ExMember/exmember.github.io/_drafts/takeaways-from-the-new-jim-crow.md

 &nbsp;&nbsp;&nbsp;&nbsp;As the system we're in\
 Mass criminal incarceration.

-The War on Drugs is biased.\
+The War on Drugs has bias.\
 With no mention of race or class,\
 &nbsp;&nbsp;&nbsp;&nbsp;Every step of the system\
 &nbsp;&nbsp;&nbsp;&nbsp;Targets as its victim\